AbediMostafa/laravel-todo/README.md

 You can publish and run the migrations with:

 ```
-php artisan vendor:publish --tag="todo-app"
+php artisan vendor:publish --tag="todo-app" --force
 php artisan migrate
 ```

-For getting access to the authenticated user and relation methods add ExtendedUser trait to the User model :
+- For getting access to the authenticated user and relation methods add ExtendedUser trait to the User model :

 ```
 use AbediMostafa\ToDo\http\Models\Traits\ExtendedUser;